Growing Up with Diabetes

 - It’s challenging to develop a flexible treatment plan that does not interfere with the child’s normal activity.

 - Child may be picky when it comes to eating.
 An inconsistent appetite is common in young children (they may eats lots for lunch one day, very little the next).
+This makes it hard to plan insulin dosing for a given meal.

 For Dealing with Lows: